BalajiScripts/EMS-app/README.md

 🔹 Description

 Employee Management System (EMS) is a software application designed to handle employee records efficiently.
 It allows organizations to store, update, search, and manage employee details in a centralized system.
-This project demonstrates the use of **Java (or Python, MySQL, etc. – replace with your tech stack)** to implement real-world CRUD (Create, Read, Update, Delete) operations.
+This project demonstrates the use of Java, Spring Boot, React, MySQL to implement real-world CRUD (Create, Read, Update, Delete) operations.

 ✨ Features